 Improvement cycles based on plan, do, study, act, cycle (PDSAC) methods are essential to using and scaling innovations with fidelity and good outcomes.
-To use innovations and implementation drivers with fidelity in practice is to invite problems and the need to quickly resolve problems.
+To use innovations and implementation drivers with fidelity in practice is to invite problems and quickly resolve problems.
 Changes in contextual factors and the need for continual improvement to produce and scale socially significant outcomes mean the work is never done.

 Implementation and improvement are Siamese twins joined at the heart.
 To “choose one” is folly.
 Improvement science needs implementation science.
 Improvement methods themselves must be used as intended (with fidelity) if they are to be effective in practice.
 Taylor et al. (2014) conducted a review of 73 published studies that reported application of plan, do, study, act, cycle (PDSAC) methods.
 They found that only 2 (3%) of the 73 studies included all five components of PDSAC.
 While all 73 had a plan there was virtually no indication of how well the plan was done, only 7 studied results in a systematic way, 2 indicated how they acted on the information/data, and 14 reported conducting an ensuing cycle.
 Thus, if improvement methods are to be used fully and effectively in practice, then implementation methods must be used to assure their use as intended (with fidelity).
 This point has been made by others who have studied the use of improvement methods in practice (Khodyakov et al., 2014; Leis & Shojania, 2017; Marshall et al., 2017; Øvretveit et al., 2017; Oyeledun et al., 2017; Reger, Gustafson, DeMarie, & Mullane, 1994; Shojania & Grimshaw, 2005; Westphal, Gulati, & Shortell, 1997).

 Implementation science needs improvement science.
 No matter how successful attempts are to achieve socially significant outcomes, there always is room for improvement.
-There are no perfect innovations, totally effective implementation methods, or completely enabling policies.
+There are no perfect innovations, totally effective implementation methods, or completely enabling contexts.
 Implementation is a world of imperfection that is constantly striving for noticeable improvement.
 Improvement cycles are based on trial and learning approaches to problem solving in all aspects of implementation.

 For Active Implementation the Improvement Cycles are PDSAC and usability testing.
 Each is based on the PDSAC logic; only the time frames, participants, and goals vary.
 The PDSA Cycle involves a “trial-and-learning” approach in which the PDSA steps are conducted over iterative cycles designed to discover and solve problems, and eventually leads to achieving high standards while eliminating error.